maximecd/otime/README.md

 Otime is an open-source timetracking tool i use internally to track my working hours for my freelance work.

+If you are just here to take a look at my work, feel free to create an account on it with a random email adress/name and see by yourself how snappy it is : i do not verify emails yet, this repo and deploy url is just used to showcase my work :)

+I plan to write articles on my journey self-hosting and dockerizing a pnpm typescript monorepo, which is why this is repo is open source!

 ## Installation

 If you want to boot up the project in dev mode, it's simple.